0

 Program Overview

 The Destination Development Mentor Program seeks to match destination organizations and industry association partners with experienced tourism consultants to provide expertise, resources, mentorship, and capacity building.
-Selected applications will receive 100 hours of consulting to advance priority projects through June 30, 2026.
+Awarded applicants will receive 100 hours of consulting to advance priority projects through June 2026.

-The Destination Development Mentor Program provides an opportunity for destinations and industry associations to join the Colorado Tourism Office in its effort to advance destination stewardship and adopt recommendations identified from the Destination Stewardship Strategic Plan.
+The Destination Development Mentor Program provides an opportunity for destination marketing organizations (DMOs) and industry associations to join the Colorado Tourism Office in its effort to advance destination stewardship and adopt recommendations identified from the Destination Stewardship Strategic Plan.

 Program participants receive: